-It is possible to put the batteries further up into the hull near the mast and keel housing which would alter the trim of the boat moving weight further forward.
-I haven’t experimented with this but will try it as it should improve boat balance.
+It is possible to put the batteries further up into the hull near the mast and keel housing which alters the trim of the boat moving weight further forward.
+The images below show a Vapex 6v NiMH 950mah AAA pack connected with an extension lead.

-Water can get inside the hull and I wrap the batteries in cling film before putting them into the housing to keep them dry.
+Water can get inside the hull and you could wrap the batteries in cling film before putting them into the housing to keep them dry.
 I also put some tissue paper inside the hull to mop up odd drops.
-There are boat ‘mods’ that aim to prevent water ingress, more on that below.
+A standard measure to protect electrics from water is to spray them with Corrosion X, (discussion).

 It’s probably a good idea to get some decent rechargeable batteries such Panasonic Eneloops.
 You’ll need eight of them, and the transmitter appears to beep when batteries are running low.